 More Lessons for Grade 9

-Videos, worksheets, games and activities to help Geometry students learn about transformations on the coordinate plane.
+Examples, solutions, videos, worksheets, games, and activities to help Geometry students learn about transformations on the coordinate plane.
 In this lesson, we will look at rotation.

 A rotation is an isometric transformation: the original figure and the image are congruent.
 The orientation of the image also stays the same, unlike reflections.
 To perform a geometry rotation, we first need to know the point of rotation, the angle of rotation, and a direction (either clockwise or counterclockwise).
 A rotation is also the same as a composition of reflections over intersecting lines.